avblocks/avblocks-wiki/_sources/avblocks-for-cpp/working-audio/upsample-audio.md

 #### How to run

-Follow the steps to [create a C++ console application in Visual Studio](../getting-started/create-a-c-plus-console-application-in-visual-studio), but use the code from this article.
+Follow the steps to [create a C++ Console App in Visual Studio](../getting-started-windows/create-a-c-plus-console-app-in-visual-studio), but use the code from this article.

 Download the `kahvi011_kennybeltrey-hydrate.mp3` song from the [Internet Archive](https://archive.org/details/kahvi011) and save it in the project directory.